82nd Annual Midwest Political Science Association Conference

 All social-scientific inquiry depends upon an appeal to concepts and values that are contestable in principle, and that are often contested in fact.
 It follows that the intelligent conduct of social scientific inquiries depends, among other things, on sustained reflection about the concepts and values that guide, or that should guide, these inquiries.
 This is the principal function that political theory serves within the broader discipline of political science.
 I therefore welcome paper and panel proposals from a wide variety of methodological and substantive approaches which encourage the reader to think critically about the concepts and values that we bring to the study of political life.
 I especially welcome proposals which, in addition to drawing connections within and across theoretical debates, draw connections between these debates and real-world political events and controversies.

-The conduct and study of international relations is shaped by fundamental political theory concepts, such as sovereignty, territory, democracy, autocracy, legitimacy, and warfare, among others.
+The conduct and study of international relations is driven by theories of sovereignty, territory, democracy, autocracy, legitimacy, and warfare, among others.
 The realm of political theory is similarly served by the development, practices, and concepts of international relations and institutions.
-This section welcomes proposals on any aspects of political theory pertinent to international affairs and international considerations.
+This section welcomes proposals that make novel theoretical contributions to the study of international relations or conduct political theory pertinent to international affairs.

 What questions, concepts, categories, works, and figures are foundational to political theory (Western or non-Western), and how and why do they matter?
 This section invites papers and panels that explore specific themes, texts, and thinkers throughout the history of political philosophy, as well as work that grapples with the question of how we should envision and discuss the history or genealogy of political thought: through engagement with perennial debates, by way of comparisons between historically and culturally disparate epochs, or by focusing on specific thematic and conceptual perspectives.